rhbourke/wireframe-renderer/README.md

 The program uses SDL 2.0 in order to open a window and actually output the points that I tell it to onto the screen.
 Setting up SDL can be a little tricky.
 [Here is a resource I found helpful](https://www.studyplan.dev/sdl-dev/sdl-setup-windows), though I don't necessarily condone setting up your environment exactly as it describes if you want to distribute your application.
 I also found [this Stack Overflow answer](https://stackoverflow.com/a/64396980) helpful for understanding some issues I ran into.

-If you want to follow along with someone making the basics of a 3D renderer in SDL in video form, I didn't find any perfect options, but I like [this video](https://www.youtube.com/watch?v=kdRJgYO1BJM) which teaches you how to make a spinning cube.
-I would definitely start with a cube, and I *do* like this person's video and found it helpful to get me started.
+If you want to follow along with someone making the basics of a 3D renderer in SDL in video form, I like [this video](https://www.youtube.com/watch?v=kdRJgYO1BJM) which teaches you how to make a spinning cube.
+I would definitely start with a cube, and I *do* like this video.
 He is articulate and easy to follow.
 However, there are some things you should watch out for:

 1. In his function that rotates the points, he reuses values that he already changed for previous axes.
 For example, when he rotates the cube in the X direction, it changes the Y values as it should.
 However, when he rotates in the Z direction, he is accidentally factoring in this already changed Y value instead of the original.
 This causes a slight warping of the cube at low rotation speeds (even visible in the video slightly, to my eye) and a very severe warping at high speeds.
 1. A floating point error will accumulate over time in his code as the points get rotated around and around, which caused my cube to shrink until it vanishes over time.
 Again, this is very minor at low speeds, almost unnoticeable, but becomes apparent at high speeds.
 To fix this, don't rotate the points in place.
 Instead, keep track of the original positions and make rotated copies of them.